Book an Italian chef

 as this is when the market takes place - stalls are set out in the main square with its arcades, laden with local produce.
 Have lunch on the terrace of one of the 6 restaurants on the square (9 in total in the village)

 Visit the local organic farm from which you can buy lovely tasty produce (6km).
-The town of Villeneuve has an organic market on Wednesdays as well as an organic supermarket.
+The town of Villeneuve has an organic market on Wednesdays as well as organic supermarkets and there is one near the Fumel Leclerc too.
 Look out for the word 'bio' which is French for organic.

 In July and August, many of the local villages hold evening markets

 with local produce and then a communal meal with everyone joining in.
-Try the ones at Monflanquin on Thursdays and Salles (both 6km).
-There are, of course, morning markets too, in most of the villages around Pech Marty.
+Try the ones in Montagnac on Fridays, Monflanquin on Thursdays and Salles (both 6km), etc. There are, of course, morning markets too, in most of the villages around Pech Marty.

 Boat and horse-drawn coach trips

 About 30 minutes' away, in the village of Mazeyrolles, there is a company which organises trips on horse drawn carriages.
 Take a leisurely 'drive' through the countryside, stop for a picnic in the woods or indulge in a wine and foie gras tasting.
 They also organise boat trips on the Dordogne river, followed by lunch and an afternoon coach and horses ride - magnifique!

 in Lacapelle-Biron (13km) - 14 hectares of trees and fields where you will find mini golf, a farm of baby animals, a snail museum, and an adventure playground through the trees with different courses depending on the age of the children.